rtenlab/reference-system-latency-management/README.md

 # Overview

-A modified and analyzable version of the Autoware Reference system from [Apex.AI](https://apex.ai) and a modified version of rclcpp to inlcude automatic latency management for processing chains at the executor level.
+A modified and analyzable version of the Autoware Reference system from [Apex.AI](https://apex.ai) and a modified version of default and picas-enabled rclcpp to inlcude automatic latency management for processing chains at the executor level.
+Uses ROS2 Humble as base ROS version.

 ![Node graph of reference-system-autoware](content/img/autoware_reference_system.svg)